SAML-Toolkits/wordpress-saml/README.md

 In order to install it, move the onelogin-saml-sso inside the wp-content/plugins folder.
 Once moved, activate the plugin and configure it.

-P.S This plugin will be available at wordpress site soon.

 ### Using the SAML Plugin in WPengine or similar ###

 This kind of WP hosting used to cache plugins and protect the wp-login.php view.